kachick/wait-other-jobs/README.md

 Judge OK or Bad with the checkRun state at the moment.\
 When some jobs will be triggered after this action with `needs: [distant-first]`, it might be unaccurate.
 (I didn't faced yet)

+Since v2, paging feature is not implemented yet.\
+If your trigger starts many workflows as 100+, or any workflow starts many jobs as 100+, this action will not fit. (for now)

 ## GITHUB_TOKEN vs PAT